aldebaran/qibuild/doc/source/contrib/python/coding_guide.rst

 * Wording should look like::

-    Could not < descritiion for what went wrong >
+    Could not < description of what went wrong >
     <Detailed explanation>
     Please < suggestion of a solution >